itmm/visual-crypto/docs/structure.md

 @End(file: ../index.html)
 ```
 * HTML file consists for a head an a body
-* The JavaScript is the last part included, so its parsing does not
+* the JavaScript is the last part included, so its parsing does not
   slow down the rendering

 ```